Chase Bliss Audio

 Chase Bliss is a Minnesota-based company that makes high-end electronic audio processors, known as effects pedals, used for the electric guitar, synthesizer, or for manipulating audio in a recording studio.
-The brand has built a reputation among audio purists for their forward thinking effects and their high functionality.
-For this reason, musicians and producers have frequently applied Chase Bliss effects not only to guitars but other electric instruments as well as audio from microphones.

 History

-Chase Bliss was founded in 2013 by Joel Korte Anoka, Minnesota.
-The company is named after the founder's brother, Chase Korte, who died in 2007 after his car was struck by a drunk driver; and a favourite quote of Chase's, "Follow Your Bliss" by Joseph Campbell.
+Chase Bliss was founded in 2013 by Joel Korte in Anoka, Minnesota.
+The company is named after the founder's brother, Chase Korte, who died in 2007 after his car was struck by a drunk driver, and after a favourite quote of Chase's, "Follow Your Bliss" by Joseph Campbell.

 Pedals

-Chase Bliss released the Warped Vinyl, its first pedal at the end of 2013.
+Chase Bliss released the Warped Vinyl, its first pedal, at the end of 2013.
 The company's pedals contain multiple circuit boards and are manufactured in Minnesota and California.
-Premiere Guitar wrote of the pedals that they, “are notable for their kitchen-sink approach—analog guts, digital brains, multiple knobs and toggles, and a bevy of DIP switches—with no parameter left untweakable.”
+Premiere Guitar wrote of the pedals that they “are notable for their kitchen-sink approach—analog guts, digital brains, multiple knobs and toggles, and a bevy of DIP switches—with no parameter left untweakable.”
 Each has an analog signal path, controlled by digital microprocessors.
-Bands that have used his pedals include Nine Inch Nails, A-ha, Soul Asylum, and Radiohead.
+Bands that have used the pedals include Nine Inch Nails, A-ha, Soul Asylum, and Radiohead.

 In addition to the Warped Vinyl pedal and its predecessors, several other pedals have been produced by the company.
 In 2014 they released the Wombtone phaser pedal, in 2015 they released the Gravitas and the Spectre flanger pedal.
 In 2016 the company then released the Tonal Recall delay pedal.
 In 2017 the company released the Brothers pedal.
 Additionally, in 2018 they released the Thermae delay and harmonization pedal, and the Condor analog EQ pedal.

+Notable later releases include the Dark World dual-channel digital reverb, the Mood micro-looper and ambience generator, the Blooper bottomless looper, and the Habit Echo Collector, which was the top-selling new pedal release in 2022 on Reverb.com.
+In 2020, the company introduced the Automatone series with the Preamp MKII, featuring motorized faders and deep preset integration, developed in collaboration with Benson Amps.
+Other recently launched pedals include the Lossy lo-fi bit crusher (in partnership with Goodhertz), the Clean stereo compressor, and the Brothers AM dual overdrive and distortion, a collaboration with Analog Man released in 2025.